somyakantdash/Dria-Node-Run-Full-Guide/README.md

 #### For Gemini

 If you will be using OpenAI to serve its models, you need to have an API key in the environment.
-Simply set the key within your `.env`:

 ```sh
 GEMINI_API_KEY=<YOUR_KEY>
 ```

 > I Am using These
+>
 > 5:- OpenAI | o1-mini
+>
 > 10: Gemini | gemini-1.5-flash
+>
 > 25: OpenRouter | qwq-32b-preview
+>
 > 45: Ollama | llama3.2:1b

 For the models that you choose (see list of models just below [here](#1-choose-models)) you can download them with same command.
 Note that if your model size is large, pulling them may take a while.
 For example: